npm/rfcs/accepted/0000-singleton-packages.md

 Any package which needs to ensure its uniqueness in the package tree would indicate so in its `package.json`, likely  `{"singleton": true}`, informing the install command to permit installation of only one instance in the entire tree.
 If unable to resolve to a solitary version, due to semver constraints, installation would fail, providing a list of version conflicts and prompt with details about options for resolving the conflict.

-A new feature for resolving version conflicts is neither part of this RFC nor a pre-requisite of it, but is an anticipated need.
-See [Prior Art](#Prior%20Art) for more.
+While specifying a new feature for resolving version conflicts is not the intention of this RFC, nor is it a pre-requisite of it, there are precedents for package version conflict resolution in the node ecosystem.

+- [NPM RFC #9 "Package Overrides"](https://github.com/npm/rfcs/blob/latest/accepted/0009-package-overrides.md), if implemented, would provide a sufficient technical basis for the declaration of specific version resolutions for Singleton packages; adding a package override for a Singleton package would ensure a singular instance to satisfy the installation requirements.
+- [Yarn](https://yarnpkg.com), a node package manager, has a [resolutions](https://yarnpkg.com/lang/en/docs/package-json/#toc-resolutions) map as well, originally for addressing conflicting dependencies only in `yarn install --flat` installations.
+However, it has since been extended to support [selective resolutions](https://github.com/yarnpkg/rfcs/blob/master/implemented/0000-selective-versions-resolutions.md), enabling singleton installation of *some* packages while using traditional package tree layout for other node modules. to override conflicting versions.

 ## Rationale and Alternatives